Updated: June 9, 2026

 The Algarve has long been a favorite for retirement homes in Portugal.
 In many ways, this region of Portugal is geared up towards its expat population, with around 10 percent of the population of the Algarve being expats.
 Known as a beach paradise, the Algarve offers stunning waterfront properties and caters to nature and sea lovers.

-The Algarve provides a slower pace of life compared to the bustling cities.
+Retirement homes in the Algarve have a slower pace of life than in bustling cities.
 There are many Algarve retirement communities, with many senior expats in Portugal choosing this beautiful region.
 For those looking for Algarve senior living, there are some stunning luxury waterfront properties for sale in Vilamoura or Portimão.

 However, buyers can find a wide range of Algarve real estate options across the region.
 Make sure to look up Lagos and Tavira in the Algarve region for an authentic experience along the Portuguese coast.